Renew & Restore Detox Kit

 Exercise and healthy eating are typically what come to mind when most people think about physical health.
 However, your exercise of choice isn’t the only thing to consider when striving for good physical health.
 We all know people who have clean eating habits and are physically fit, but who carry excessive mental and emotional stress, which can wear on their health.
 While it may not be immediately recognizable, chronic stress takes a tremendous toll on the physical body.
 Stress occurs when our spiritual, mental, emotional, and physical needs are not being met.
 Stress triggers the fight-flight response, which is a survival mechanism that is hard-wired into our DNA.
 It is how our physiology prepares to respond to potentially life-threatening events.
 When this response is triggered repeatedly it creates wear and tear on the physical body.

 Health is much more than just the absence of disease.
 True health comes when we are able to create harmony between each of the four bodies.
 Our physical body is our foundation in this life.
 It is what everything else is built upon.
-But, it is equally important to exercise each of the other three bodies on a regular basis to maintain harmony.
+But, it is equally important to exercise each of the other three bodies on a regular basis as well.
 We need to establish our own individual health, fitness, and wellness regimens.
 Fortunately, integrative medicine and integrative psychology are both on board with this and many healthcare systems are beginning to incorporate options that support this.

-*Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.
+*Editor’s Note: The information in this article is intended for your educational use only and is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health programs.